guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

 <br>

 ### Self Signed Certificates
-To secure our Elastic Host and encrypt traffic over HTTPS, we'll set up Self-Signed Certificates using elasticsearch-certutil found in /usr/share/elasticsearch/bin.
+To secure our Elastic Host and encrypt traffic over HTTPS, we'll set up Self-Signed Certificates using elasticsearch-certutil tool found in the `/usr/share/elasticsearch/bin` directory.

-1. Make our CA certificate and key for our clusters:
+1. To make a CA certificate and key for our services, use command:
 ```bash
 ./elasticsearch-certutil ca --pem --out /etc/elasticsearch/certs/ca.zip